 What Honda wiring harness is needed?

 If you're using KTuner or our ECU reflash, you'll need a 3002-2006 Honda Element (manual or auto) engine harness and charge harness.
 If you're using Hondata Kpro, you'll need the same from any 2002-2004 Acura RSX (base model or Type S, manual or auto).

 Is a radiator upgrade needed?

-It is not needed, but we recommend upgrading to an aluminum 2” radiator core for heavy track use.
+It is not needed for the swap, but we recommend upgrading to an aluminum 2” radiator core for heavy track use.

 What kind of exhaust should I use?